Frequently Asked Questions

 What kinds of issues do you treat?

-The Student Counseling Center treats a variety of mental health concerns including: adjustment to college, stress management, interpersonal relationships, identity development, anxiety, depression, building self-esteem, assertiveness training, alcohol- and drug-related issues, issues of oppression, identity development, and issues related to any kind of abuse, including sexual assault.
+The Student Counseling Center provides care for primary mental health concerns including: adjustment to college, stress management, interpersonal relationships, identity development, anxiety, depression, building self-esteem, assertiveness training, alcohol- and drug-related issues, issues of oppression, and issues related to trauma, including sexual assault.
 For more information about the specific specialties of our practitioners, please visit the Counseling Center Staff page.

 Are there fees associated with counseling services?